Tyaaa-aa/NuxTya/README.md

 # NuxTya

 ### A no-nonsense minimal starter template for Nuxt 3 that prioritizes a clean and customizable base for your projects.
+Ready for 2025!
 [![Features](https://skillicons.dev/icons?i=nuxt,pinia,typescript,tailwind,supabase,bun)](https://nuxtya.tya.design/)

 ## Features